hasker2/SpamScript/README.md

 *[How to use](https://github.com/hasker2/SpamScript/blob/main/README.md#commands)*
 # Updating
-### After update your texts and ids will dessapeare
+### After update your texts and ids will disapeare

 	cd SpamScript